-Collaboration protocol A collaboration protocol consists of a set of transitions, a start state, and a set of terminating states.
+Collaboration protocol A collaboration protocol consists of a set of transitions, a start state, and a non-empty set of terminating states.

 One may notice that a protocol is a variant of finite state machines.
 A finite state machine (FSM) is usually defined as "a model of computation consisting of a set of states, a start state, an input alphabet, and a transition function that maps input symbols and current states to a next state".
 The set of states of the FSM can be easily deduced from the set of transitions of the protocol.
 The start state occurs in both the FSM and the protocol.
 The input alphabet of the FSM is the set of behavioral units which appear in all transitions of the protocols.
 Finally, the transition function of the FSM is defined by the set of transitions of the protocol.
-The only difference between FSMs and collaboration protocols is the existence of terminating states for protocols.
+The differences between FSMs and collaboration protocols is the existence of terminating states for protocols and the possibility to have many transitions from one initial state leading to the same destination state.
+The later difference is enabled by the previous definition of behavioral unit.

 A collaboration protocol is a template definition for a set of collaboration processes.
-Using an analogy with objectoriented programming, one may say that a collaboration protocol is to a protocol instance what a class is to an object.
+Using an analogy with object-oriented programming, one may say that a collaboration protocol is to a protocol instance what a class is to an object.
 In a given group, a given protocol instance regulates collaboration among group members.

-Protocol instance A protocol instance is a triplet (Protocol, CurrentState, UserToRoleMapping).
+Protocol instance A protocol instance is a triplet (PROTOCOL, CURRENT-STATE, USERTOROLEMAPPING).

-The UserToRoleMapping is a function which associates a UserRole with a given user.
+The USERTOROLEMAPPING is a function which associates a USERROLE with a given user.

-2.2.
-Group Dynamics
+2.2 Protocol Validity